 –switchover keyword, the cluster must include a primary node and at least one standby, and the nodes must be in sync.

-–sourcenode keyword to specify the node from which the recovery settings will be copied to the primary.
+–sourcenode keyword to specify the node from which to copy the recovery settings to the primary.

 -quiet keyword to suppress notifications during switchover.

--noscripts keyword to prevent instruct Failover Manager to not invoke fencing and post-promotion scripts.
+-noscripts keyword to instruct Failover Manager not to invoke fencing and post-promotion scripts.

 - For server versions 11 and prior, the